- Location: Georgia

 You must obtain the salvage title before you can sell or dispose of the wrecked car.

 If you are retaining the car, your insurance company will then apply for the salvage title in your name.
 Note that if you take this route, you will be required to rebuild or restore the vehicle (see below).
-Your insurer will require that you sign a Payment of a "Total Loss" Claim notice before they process the paperwork.
+Your insurer will require that you sign a Notice to Vehicle Owner – Payment of a "Total Loss" Claim (Form T-56) before they process the paperwork.

 Before you can apply for a rebuilt-salvage title, you will be required to furnish photographs of the damaged vehicle before it was repaired.
 The vehicle will also have to pass a special inspection (see below).
 Keep any receipts for parts that you or your rebuilder buy for the car; you'll need to provide these with your application.